developertugrul/admin_dashboard_laravel_react/README.md

-# Welcome to the OpenSource admin panel for your server!
+# Welcome to the OpenSource admin panel to manage your personal or business website.

 ## What is this?